Introduction to The Right Division Project

 The Creators of the Project:

 My name is Thomas D. Cotten.
 I am a senior citizen; a retired engineer employed by an East Texas REA cooperative.
 I have been married to the love of my youth for over 53 years.
 I’m the East Texan that writes most of the notes and commentaries.
 I have one son who is my partner in this project.
 Neither he, nor I have any formal Bible schooling; however, we both have spent the majority of our adult lives studying Bible doctrine under various teachers.

 My son’s name is Daniel L. Cotten.
 He lives in a north Houston suburb.
 He has a degree from Stephen F. Austin University and is employed by a major food chain.
-He is the webmaster for this site and the co-editor along with my wife, Linda, of what I write.
-I feel certain that Daniel will, at some point, also become a contributing writer.
+He is the webmaster for this site.
+It is my desire and prayer that Daniel will, at some point, also become a contributing writer.

 My background in Bible doctrine